Celebrating our inspiring female supporters this International Women’s Day

 Claire had a bowel cancer diagnosis in 2020 and Amy was diagnosed with breast cancer last September.

-Both women empower others through their Clubbercise classes and promote body confidence and positivity.
-Their classes blend club music with aerobic and street dance moves, with high and low-impact options that are accessible for all.
+Both women empower others through their Clubbercise classes, and promote body confidence and positivity.
+Their classes blend club music with aerobic and street dance moves, with high- and low-impact options that are accessible for all.

-Michelle Lewis: parkrun director taking on this year’s London Marathon
+Michelle: parkrun director took on London Marathon

-Michelle met Debs when she was traveling in Australia in her 20s.
+Michelle met Debs when she was travelling in Australia in her 20s.
 Three years after meeting, Debs was hit by a car in October 2003.
 She was rushed to hospital in severe pain and with a swollen stomach.
 The accident had triggered a rare type of cancer called pseudomyxoma peritonei – also known as “jelly belly”.
 Six months later, at only 29 years old, Debs died.

-In February 2018, Michelle’s friend Wah was diagnosed with pancreatic cancer and died 5 months later.
+In 2018, Michelle’s friend Wah was diagnosed with pancreatic cancer and died 5 months later.

-“17 marathons later, I’m now a run director at Northampton parkrun, ambassador for 5K Your Way at parkrun, and co-host a podcast with my husband, Craig.
-I also run a fitness business where I coach people of all ages – one of my clients has recently had breast cancer – another reason I’m supporting World Cancer Research Fund.”
+“I’m now a run director at Northampton parkrun, ambassador for 5K Your Way at parkrun, and co-host a podcast with my husband, Craig.
+I also run a fitness business where I coach people of all ages.
+One of my clients has recently had breast cancer – another reason I’m supporting World Cancer Research Fund.”

-Nikki Bednall: a journey with stage 3 breast cancer
+Nikki: journey with stage 3 breast cancer

 “I have had cancer, that’s my reality.
 So now I look to the future and for me that means doing everything in my power to reduce my risk of disease recurrence.
 My motto is: look after your body like you have nowhere else to live because the reality is, you don’t.

 “However, it’s never easy to know what to do and the research out there is sometimes hard to find.
-I became confused as to what I should eat and avoid, and had a sense of urgency to “get it right”.
+I became confused as to what I should eat and avoid, and had a sense of urgency to ‘get it right’.
 One thing I did straight away was to stop drinking alcohol.
 This has been linked to an increased risk of developing breast cancer, as well as other cancers, so was a no brainer for me.”

 > Read more of Nikki’s story

-Jodie Burdett: yoga helped with a cancer diagnosis
+Jodie: yoga helped with cancer diagnosis

-JodieAt the age of 32, Jodie was diagnosed with breast cancer – a huge shock as she felt she was in her prime; recently married, with a two-year-old toddler and a secure job as a solicitor.
+JodieAt the age of 32, Jodie Burdett was diagnosed with breast cancer – a huge shock as she felt she was in her prime; recently married, with a two-year-old toddler and a secure job as a solicitor.
 Since then, Jodie trained as a yoga and wellness coach, and empowers others through movement.

 Since Jodie’s diagnosis, she has developed an interest in wellbeing and mindfulness, and now teaches yoga full-time to people living with and beyond cancer.